serokell/blog-posts/typescript-for-haskellers/article.md

 Let's introduce some libraries which may help you deal with this issue.
 The first one and the most powerful is [immer](https://immerjs.github.io/immer/).
 It is used for immutable state flow.
-Immutable data is not copied but shared in memory.
+Immutable data there is not copied but shared in memory.
 `immer` gives you an ability to work with a draft copy of your data and not worry about mutability.
 After all changes, it will produce real immutable state.
 It also has helpers for React.